Soyeon: Influences

 Soyeon stated that her bandmates are her primary songwriting inspirations.
-She was heavily influenced by her rap teacher in high school, who Soyeon recalled "taught [her] the basics like how to write good lyrics and how to melt in your sincerity."
+She was additionally heavily influenced by her rap teacher in high school, who Soyeon recalled "taught [her] the basics like how to write good lyrics and how to melt in your sincerity".
 She also named CL, Britney Spears and Avril Lavigne as her role models with the latter two being the inspiration behind I Never Dies concept and fashion.

 Soyeon's songs are also inspired by cartoons, books and dramas.
 "Idle Song" was created because she was inspired by the SpongeBob SquarePants theme song.
 "Latata" was inspired by Song Joon-geun's catchphrase "arata rata rata" in KBS2's Gag Concert.
 "Hann (Alone)" was inspired by Kim Sowol's poem "Azaleas".
 "Senorita" was inspired by Spanish song, "Despacito" (2017).
 "Uh-Oh" was inspired by the expression and the tone used by staff, where she'd shot a reality show, To Neverland in the U.S. "Lion" was inspired from live-action The Lion King during her group's debut in Japan.

 For I Trust album concept, Soyeon revealed that she got inspired by watching an isekai anime, KonoSuba: God's Blessing on this Wonderful World!
 Legend of Crimson, and "Luv U" was created and choreographed from the scene heart-finger V by the animation Sugar Sugar Rune.
 "Dumdi Dumdi" was inspired by the 2016 Disney's Zootopia.
 The inspiration for "Hwaa" came to Soyeon when Shuhua once said 'winter girl' in a conversation.
 She took the idea and created the concept of a woman trapped in winter.